CareRev became customers' scheduling help desk, handling changes health systems should have been able to manage themselves.

 The problem

-Our largest health system customers needed to cancel hundreds of nursing shifts at a time, but the tool only let them do it one by one.
+Our largest health system customers needed to cancel multiple nursing shifts at a time, but the tool only let them do it one by one.

 Four things were broken about the existing workflow: